-We're always working hard to fulfill the ambitious promises of the Green City Charter.
+We're always working hard to fulfill the ambitious promises of the Our Greener City Charter.
 This page brings together all the latest news stories so you can keep track of what we're doing.

 Summary: Southampton City Council is recognising goals reached as part of its Green City Plan, launched in March 2020